 The general approach for creating new workspaces is:

-- Available only if you use the Account API (not the Account Console), optionally provide Customer-managed keys to encrypt notebook data.
+- Available only if you use the Account API (not the account console), optionally provide Customer-managed keys for managed services and Customer-managed keys for workspace storage.
 Use the Account API to provide a key configuration that contains the ID of your AWS KMS keys.

 You can create multiple workspaces for your account by repeating the procedure.
 Some resources but not all can be shared across workspaces:

 - You can reuse a credential configuration across workspaces.

 - You can reuse a storage configuration across workspaces.

 - You can re-use a VPC, but you cannot reuse the subnets in additional workspaces.
 Because a network configuration encapsulates the VPC’s subnet IDs, you cannot reuse a network configuration for another workspace.

 - You can share a customer-managed key across workspaces.